TlhalefoKgari/TlhalefoKgari/README.md

 I'm a Software Developer

 I build systems from the database all the way up to the interface but if you catch me in my element, it's in the UI.
 I care deeply about how things look, how they feel, and how they work.
 Clean interfaces, clean code, clean architecture.
-Enterprise-grade everything 🔥

 ---